misterorion/misterorion.com/content/posts/moving-to-gatsby.md

 ## Conclusion

-This migration was a pretty standard developer experience of reading docs, troubleshooting, DuckDuckGo and Google searches, coffee and banging my head against the keyboard.
+This migration was a pretty standard developer experience: reading docs, troubleshooting, DuckDuckGo and Google searches, coffee and banging my head against the keyboard.
 In the end, I'm really happy with this setup despite the pain points outlined above.
 I learned about React and took my JavaScript up a notch.
 A great learning experience resulting in a fast, good-looking site if I do say so myself.

 ## Links